nix-community/nixvim/CONTRIBUTING.md

 Tests can either be a simple attribute set, or a function taking `{pkgs}` as an input.
 The keys of the set are configuration names, and the values are a Nixvim configuration.

+These configuration names are just conventions, not special values interpreted by the test runner.
+Common ones include:

+- `defaults`: explicitly sets the plugin or module to the default values documented by Nixvim's settings options.
+This is mainly useful when those defaults are part of Nixvim's option interface; otherwise `empty` is usually enough.
+- `empty`: enables the feature with no additional configuration.
+- `example`: uses a configuration that differs from the defaults and reflects something a user might realistically want to do.
+- `no-packages`: checks that the feature still evaluates or configures correctly when package/dependency installation is disabled.

 You can specify the special `test` attribute in the configuration that will not be interpreted by Nixvim, but only the test runner.
 The following keys are available:

 - `test.runNvim`: Set to `false` to avoid launching Neovim with this configuration and simply build the configuration.